All Posts in social networks

 It has been announced today that Google+ is being officially split into two (or more) parts, named 'Photos' and 'Streams'.
 The two new elements are being led by Bradley Horowitz, a longtime Google VP of Product Management.

-Historically, Google+ has been useful for increasing authorship of a blog or website, focusing on SEO which Google has always had a big stake in through their majority share in the search market.
+Wellspring Search specialists say that historically, Google+ has been useful for increasing authorship of a blog or website, focusing on SEO which Google has always had a big stake in through their majority share in the search market.
 Google+ also automatically backs up users' photos online, aggregates content from location pages, and acts as a contact book for Gmail.
 However, much of this functionality is already possible without Google+ although more social elements will probably be reduced with this change.

 In an interview with Forbes last week, Sundar Pichai hinted that Google+ was being split up.
 Whilst Horowitz who's now heading up Google+ has confirmed rumours, Google has yet to make an official announcement on what will happen next to the social network.
 A big element of the social network that is now integrated into Android and Google for Work is 'Hangouts' although its future looks uncertain.